thomaswp/SimpleAIF/README.md

 This repository contains code for:

-1. ``preprocess`` is a Jupyter notebook for ingesting ProgSnap2 data and building a model to provide simple positive feedback.
+1. ``shared``: code for building SimpleAIF models from ProgSnap2 datasets (CSV or SQLite database) or via HTTP calls.
-2. ``server`` is a Python server for giving that feedback as a service.
+2. ``server``: a Python server for giving that feedback as a service.

 ## Setup